TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-\paragraph{Cross-Dataset Task.} To further explore the cross-domain generalization ability of our approach, we conduct extra experiments in \cref{tab:cross_dataset}.
+To further explore the cross-domain generalization ability of our approach, we conduct extra experiments in \cref{tab:cross_dataset}.
 We train the model on seen classes of COCO-Stuff 164K and evaluate it on PASCAL Context.
 Outperforming the current SoTA by 1.4\%, TagCLIP shows better cross-dataset generalization capability.
 This also implies that the trusty map remains applicable when all values are 0.
 This is understandable because when the trusty map classifies as an unseen class if the raw mask originally belongs to an unseen class, it does not compromise the accuracy of unseen class classification.
 However, suppose the raw mask is erroneously classified as a seen class.
 In that case, the trusty map will reduce the probability of the seen class and increase the probability of the unseen class, thereby achieving correction.